23lollo/Pc-Optimizer/README.md

 I've created this repo for boost your fps/ping/input lag for free on the games and for your pc

-Before you start changing anything make sure you create a restore point in the folder called System Restore Point.
+Before you start changing anything make sure you create a restore point if you want I added a shortcut to open it, in the folder.

 All the files .exe is for windows 10 64bit if you have 32bit system go down in the credits and download it.

 To find out what the programs do, go to the Credits section.

 I will give to you the best settings.

-The tools aren’t in order of importance.

 ## Requirements